JermineJunior/weathering/README.md

-# Simple Weather app to get with vuejs
+# Simple Weather app to get up and running  with vuejs
+# UI scafled with tailwindcss
 ## Project setup
 ```
 npm install